AlcoholRehabHelp Logo

 • Avoid smoking

-You should also consider seeing a doctor for your pain.
-The doctor may prescribe kidney medication or recommend programs in your area to help you.
+Consider seeing a doctor for severe pain.
+Your doctor may prescribe kidney medication or recommend programs in your area to help you.

 Can Alcohol Cause Kidney Damage?